MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

     > For system-assigned managed identities, you can use the reserved word `system` instead: <br>
     >`https://StorageAccountName.blob.core.windows.net/Container[/BlobName];managed_identity=system`

-1. You should get the following create external table command:
+1. This should give you the the following create external table command.
+Use this command to create the external table with your managed identity:

     ```kusto
     .create external table tableName (col_a: string, col_b: string)